mgierw/auto-foe/README.md

 ## Final words
 There are polish messages/comments in the code - sorry for that, but you should understand all from the code (I hope).

+**Important**: Using of this application violates rules of the game, so you use it at your own risk.